adilfidinda/Heart-Disease-Classification/README.md

 ![alt text](images/confusion_matrix.JPG)

 Fatal error if:
 - Actually, the patient has heart disease, but the model predicts not having heart disease.
-This can endanger the patient's life
+This can cause a danger to patient's life
 - The focus will be on as few False Negatives as possible

 SVM is the best model to predict heart disease based on this data